 Ogmore-by-Sea lies east of the Ogmore river and at the western end of the Glamorgan Heritage Coast.
 The beach is sandy at low tide, with some pebbles and backed by low cliffs of carboniferous limestone.
 A P&D car park is located just above the beach, and has plenty of space for picnics.
-There are toilets here and usually an ice-cream van.
+There are toilets ♿ here and usually an ice-cream van.
 Dogs are allowed at all times, and lifeguards patrol in summer.
-There is easy access to the beach for anything with wheels down a new concrete slipway.
+A new concrete slipway provides easy access to the shore for anything with wheels.

-At low tide the river can be waded across to reach the beach and sand dunes of Merthyr Mawr warren, but bathing in the river is prohibited.
-Caves to the east can be explored during the low tide period and it is possible to walk to neighbouring Dunraven Bay (Southerndown).
+At low tide the Ogmore river can be waded across to reach the beach and sand dunes of Merthyr Mawr warren, but bathing in the river is prohibited - partly because of strong currents and partly because of a sewage treatment works just upstream.
 Just over a mile offshore is the tidal reef of Tusker Rock, once a hazard to shipping and now a popular diving location.

 There are two main surf breaks: one in front of the lifeguard station which works best around low to mid tide and one by the river mouth which works around the high tide period.
 Hazards here include strong rips and rocks.